 The Hypermotion mode allows the server to control a hypermotion camera.
-Those cameras record at a frame rate much higher than classical cameras.
-They use record a buffer of image recorded in a memory of the hypermotion camera.
-This sequence can then be ingested via the standard SDI connection into the server.
-The hypermotion camera is considered as a normal camera by the server.
+Such cameras record images at a frame rate much higher than standard cameras.

+They record a buffer of images in an internal memory.
+This buffer can then be ingested into an EVS server via the standard SDI connection.
+In doing so, a hypermotion camera is considered as a standard camera by the server.

-18.1.2 ACTIVATING THE HYPERMOTION MODE
+18.1.2 Camera Differences